 What this means, is that while domain names can now be written in Arabic for example, the contact information for these domains must still be transliterated into a format ill-suited to the purpose.
 A discussion of the issues behind this is beyond the scope of this review but the issues are well-understood and mechanisms exist to address it.
 Admittedly, change in this space will take time, and ICANN (and others) are taking steps to improve the situation but we find it is a case of too little too late.

 Privacy and proxy services have arisen to fill an ICANN policy vacuum.
 These services are clearly meeting a market demand and it is equally clear that these services are complicating the WHOIS landscape.
-PN delete: We find that ICANN has neglected to appropriately address the rights of "non-commercial" natural persons as defined in the four communiques from the EC Article 29 W to ICANN over the years.
-[ET proposed deletion :[something on thick/thin?
-WHOIS Services are confusing to consumers?]

 In the time since the formation of ICANN, Internet usage for ill-gain or harm has increased dramatically.
 Combatting it has become, and remains ever-more complex both for Law Enforcement Agencies (LEAs) and those responsible for any Internet-connected service.